Omega-3 and Heart Health

 It was 1970.

 Jorn Dyerberg, Hans Olaf Bang and Aase Brondum Nielsen arrived in Greenland knowing that very few Greenlanders had poor heart health.

 It didn’t make sense.

-After all, Eskimos (or Inuit as they prefer to be called) ate a poor diet with insufficient fruits and vegetables.
+After all, Greenland Inuits ate a poor diet with insufficient fruits and vegetables.
 And they ate a lot of fat.

 When they tested the blood samples of 130 Inuit, everything was normal.
 Except for one thing.
 They found very high levels of “polyunsaturated fatty acids, EPA and DHA.”
 EPA and DHA are Omega-3 found in fish.

-They concluded that the rarity of heart disease must be from the Omega-3 fats that the Inuit ate in abundance.
+They concluded that the healthy hearts could be from the Omega-3 fats that the Inuit ate in abundance.*